Archiving and Indexing

 • Institutional repositories

-• Subject-specific repositories (e.g., SSRN, EconStor)
+• Subject-specific repositories (e.g., SSRN, EconStor, RePEc)

 2. Indexing Services

-JKBS actively works to increase the visibility of its content through indexing in national and international databases.
+JIBIS rigorously works to maximize the global visibility and citation impact of its content through indexing in leading national and international databases.
+Currently, the journal is officially indexed in:

-• ThaiJo Database
+• ThaiJO Database

 • Google Scholar